dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/index.md

 ---
 # New features in EF Core 2.0

-## Platforms
-### .NET Standard 2.0
+## .NET Standard 2.0
-Includes .NET Core 2.0 and .NET Framework 4.6.1 support.
+EF Core now targets .NET Standard 2.0, which means it can work with .NET Core 2.0, .NET Framework 4.6.1, and other libraries that implement .NET Standard 2.0.
-See [Supported Platforms](../platforms/index.md) for more details of what is supported.
+See [Supported .NET Implementations](../platforms/index.md) for more details on what is supported.

 ## Modeling